Memory Caring.

 If someone that you love is experiencing problems with their memories, you want to do whatever you can to help them.
 If you’re looking into a memory care community in San Francisco, you should look into the services offered to make sure they meet these standards:

-Safety- Patients with Alzheimer’s, dementia, and other memory issues will sometimes get confused or disoriented and wander away.
+Safety- Residents with Alzheimer’s, dementia, and other memory issues will sometimes get confused or disoriented and wander away.
 This can happen anytime, day or night.
 Memory care communities provide round-the-clock supervision to ensure that patients are always in safe and secure environments.
 Features might include:

 Additions like these can help ensure the safety of all residents.